RamiKrispin/awesome-ds-setting/README.md

 ### Install zsh

 The next step is to install Z shell or `zsh`.
-The `zsh` is shell flavor built on top of `bash`, providing a variety of add-in tools on the terminal.
+The `zsh` is a shell flavor built on top of `bash`, providing a variety of add-in tools on the terminal.
 We will use `homebrew` again to install `zsh`:

 ``` shell
 > brew install zsh